codyrf1990/IBrahma/docs/_context_structure.md

 # Project File and Component Structure (iBramah - Opportunity Tracker)

 This document outlines the project's file and folder structure, and the HTML component hierarchy as defined in `index.html`.
+This summary is current as of 2025-05-14.

 ## 1. File/Folder Structure (Current Workspace)